johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-Now, certain complications arise from the fact that most NTSC games designed by Americans (or Canadians), originally intended for the US/Canadian markets, were also made available in PAL countries (e.g. Europe and Australia).
+Now, certain complications arise from the fact that most NTSC games designed by Americans (or Canadians), originally intended for the US/Canadian markets, were also made available in PAL countries (e.g., Europe and Australia).
 As early Amigas with the [OCS chipset](https://en.wikipedia.org/wiki/Original_Chip_Set) were not PAL/NTSC switchable in software (like later models that had the ["fat" ECS